 Ancient and monumental, Kata Tjuta/The Olgas soars above the desert.
 Challenge yourself to the 7.4-kilometre Valley of the Winds walk for spectacular views over the desert plains.

 Ayers Rock Resort, the park’s sole accommodation option, offers a choice of apartments, a luxury wilderness camp, hotel, backpacker rooms or campground accommodation.

-Birdwatching Cafe Camping Carpark Coach Parking Cycling Disabled access available Free Wifi Hiking Interactive Centre Interpretive Centre Picnic Area Public Toilet Scenic Drives Visitor Information Centre Walk World Heritage
+Aboriginal Culture Authentic Aboriginal Arts and Crafts Birdwatching Cafe Camping Carpark Coach Parking Cycling Disabled access available Discover Aboriginal Experiences Free Wifi Hiking Indigenous experiences and/or cultural immersion Indigenous owned and controlled Indigenous themes and/or interpretation Interactive Centre International Interpretive Centre National Picnic Area Public Toilet Scenic Drives Visitor Information Centre Walk Walks World Heritage

 3 day pass – $25.00 adult, $12.50 child (5-15 yrs).

 Family passes – $65.00 2 adults, 2 or more children.